Our Family Taking Care Of Your Family

 Conservatorship: Purpose And Process

 When an adult can no longer handle his or her own affairs, the court may appoint a conservator to look after that person’s best interests.
-Family members, friends or professionals may be appointed conservators.
+Family members, friends or professional fiduciaries may be appointed conservators.

-Kristof & Kristof, Attorneys at Law, advises and assists clients seeking conservatorships for loved ones.
+At Kristof & Kristof, Attorneys at Law, our attorneys advise and assist clients seeking conservatorships.

 Things To Consider When Establishing A Conservatorship

-Conservatorships are incredibly helpful tools to those who need them.
-They give a person’s loved ones the power to help them legally, medically and financially.
-But, conservatorships are technically detailed.
+Conservatorships are incredibly helpful tools for those who need them.
+They give a person’s loved ones the power to help them legally, medically, and financially.
+But conservatorships are technically detailed.
 If you need a conservatorship, it is important to retain counsel knowledgeable in conservatorship practice.

-If the incapacitated person’s relatives must go to court to have a conservator appointed to manage the person’s financial affairs, they must ask the judge to rule that the person cannot take care of their own affairs.
-Often, the reason for the incapacity must be delved into in detail.
-Relevant family medical history, medications being taken and causes of incapacity are usually described.
+If the incapacitated person’s loved ones must go to court to have a conservator appointed to manage the person’s financial affairs, they must ask the judge to rule that the person cannot take care of their own affairs.
+Often, the reason for the incapacity must be explained in detail.
+Relevant family medical history, medications being taken and causes of incapacity are usually described in court filings.

-The tasks usually continue beyond just obtaining the conservatorship.
+The responsibilities of a conservator continue beyond just obtaining the conservatorship.
 Often, after the conservator is appointed, he or she must:

-• Obtain court approval for the transaction, such as selling real estate – this may require additional court costs
+- Obtain court approval for transactions, such as selling real estate

 An Alternative: A Durable Power Of Attorney For Financial Management

-A power of attorney is a written document in which one person (the principal) appoints another person (the agent) to act in place of the principal for financial matters.
+A power of attorney is a document in which one person (the principal) nominates another person (the agent) to act in place of the principal for financial matters.

-Under a durable power of attorney for financial matters, the agent handles the principal’s financial affairs if the principal becomes incapacitated and unable to act for himself or herself.
+Under a durable power of attorney for financial matters, the agent handles the principal’s financial affairs in the event the principal becomes incapacitated and unable to act for himself or herself.

 Another Alternative: An Advance Health Care Directive